Plant DetailShow Menu

 Description

-Sweetpotato is a vigorous-growing, annual ground cover or vine in the Convolvulaceae (morning glory) family and native to Mexico.
-This plant is often misspelled as “Sweet Potato.”
-It is only distantly related to potato (Solanum tuberosum), which is in the Nightshade family, Solanaceae.
+Sweetpotato is a vigorous-growing, annual ground cover or vine in the morning glory family (Convolvulaceae) and is native to Mexico, Central America and northern South America.
+Its name is often misspelled as “Sweet Potato.”
+It is only distantly related to potato (Solanum tuberosum), which is in the nightshade family, Solanaceae.
+Sweetpotato is grown both for ornamental foliage and for edible roots.
+Cultivars bred for fancy foliage rarely produce good edible roots, and vegetable crop cultivars lack colorful foliage.

 Plant in full sun or partial shade in loamy, well-draining soil that is high in organic matter.
 It can grow 3 to 5 feet in width and 12 inches in height.
 If grown as a vine, it needs training, but when grown as a ground cover, it spreads quickly by runners.
 Propagation is through root cutting.
 It is susceptible to frost so it is considered an annual, but it can be propagated from tuber cuttings planted after the last frost.
 It is resistant to drought and dry soil but is frequently damaged by deer.